cwgm/cwgm.github.com/_posts/2012-03-08-Veni, vidi, vici.md

 ---
-title: <a href="http://letstalk.globalservices.bt.com/en/2013/03/veni-vidi-vici-and-all-that/">Veni, vidi, vici and all that</a>
+title: Veni, vidi, vici and all that
 author: Chris Mackenzie
 layout: post
 permalink: /veni-vidi-vici-and-all-that